December 18,1944 through January 26,1945

 For the next three weeks the Battalion was engaged in general clean up details and inspections of clothing and equipment.

-Men were allowed to go on day passes and the first 48 hour passes to Paris were issued.
+Men of the 80th were allowed to go on day passes and the first 48 hour passes to Paris were issued.

 The Battalion was spending its fifth consecutive Sunday out of combat with many troops attending Catholic and Protestant church services in the morning at Camp Suippes.

 At 1400 hours, there was an amateur show followed by a movie.

 At 2000 hours, there was a single presentation of "Ballet Russe".
 Between and during the acts, several announcements were made which made the GI audience prick it's ears.
 The first one instructed all unit CO's to report to the Commanding General at 2200 hours.
 Other announcements ordered officers and NCO's to return to certain units.